Distributed SNN Training#

 4

-explicitly unsupported for now; use fsdp2_tp instead
+explicitly unsupported; use fsdp2_tp instead

 pp_virtual_stages